vitest-dev/vitest/docs/config/index.md

 - **Type:** `number`
 - **Default:** _available CPUs_

-Maximum number of threads
+Maximum number of threads.
+You can also use `VITEST_MAX_THREADS` environment variable.

 ### minThreads

 - **Type:** `number`
 - **Default:** _available CPUs_

-Minimum number of threads
+Minimum number of threads.
+You can also use `VITEST_MIN_THREADS` environment variable.

 ### testTimeout